-Petition Number Summary of Petition Status 2020-055 Rezoned 27.97 acres to allow up to300 multi-family units.
-Approved 2020-112 Proposes to rezone 57.2 acres to allow up to 575 multi- family units, and 660,000 square-feet of non-residential uses.
+Petition Number Summary of Petition Status 2020-055 Rezoned 27.97 acres to allow up to 300 multi-family units.
+Approved 2020-112 Proposes to rezone 57.2 acres to allow up to 575 multifamily units, and 660,000 square-feet of non-residential uses.
 Pending

-• The University City Area Plan (2010) calls for office/retail for the site.
+The University City Area Plan (2010) calls for office/retail for the site.

-- The site is located on Research Drive, a City-maintained minor thoroughfare, north of the intersection at W.T Harris Boulevard (State-maintained major thoroughfare).
+The site is located on Research Drive, a City-maintained minor thoroughfare, north of the intersection at W.T Harris Boulevard (State-maintained major thoroughfare).
 The existing trip generation is 650 vehicle trips per day and the proposed use has a trip generation of 525 trips per day, having a net reduction in trips.
 The existing vehicular network currently meets City standards, and the petitioner has committed to dedicate right-of-way for a future 12-foot shared-use path across the site's frontage to support the City of Charlotte's WALKS and BIKES policies and will be constructed as a part of the I-85 North Bridge Project.
-A minor site plan revision is needed to clarify that an existing pedestrian refuge street crossing on Research Drive will remain.
-Further details are listed below.
+In support of Charlotte WALKS and Vision Zero policies, an existing pedestrian refuge street crossing on Research Drive, in front of the proposed access, will remain.
+All CDOT items are addressed.

-- Active Projects:

-- I-85 North Bridge
+- o I-85 North Bridge

-- o Construct new street across I-85 connecting JW Clay Boulevard to Research Drive
+- Construct new street across I-85 connecting JW Clay Boulevard to Research Drive

 - Status: Utility Relocation

-- PM: Leslie Bing
+- o PM: Leslie Bing

 - https://charlottenc.gov/Projects/Pages/I85NorthBridge.aspx

 - Transportation Considerations

 - See Outstanding Issues, Note 1.
+Addressed

 - Vehicle Trip Generation:

-- Current Zoning:

 Existing Use: 650 trips per day (based on 95-room hotel).
 Entitlement: 650 trips per day (based on 95-room hotel).
 Proposed Zoning: 650 trips per day (based on 95-room hotel).